Secretary of State of Indiana: Powers

-The Indiana Secretary of State is a constitutional office in the executive branch of the Government of Indiana.
-State law designates the Indiana Secretary of State as the state’s chief election officer.
-The Indiana Election Division assists the Secretary in receiving candidate filings and certifying election results.
+Indiana's secretary of state is a constitutional office in the executive branch of the Government of Indiana.
+State law designates the Indiana secretary of state as the state's chief election officer.
+The Indiana Election Division assists the secretary in receiving candidate filings and certifying election results.
 The Indiana Election Division also receives campaign finance reports and assists the Indiana Election Commission in the administration of campaign finance laws.
-The Secretary of State serves as chair of the State Recount Commission which conducts recounts and contests regarding major party primary nominations and general elections for federal, statewide, and state legislative offices.
+The secretary of state serves as chair of the State Recount Commission which conducts recounts and contests regarding major party primary nominations and general elections for federal, statewide, and state legislative offices.

 The Indiana General Assembly has granted the secretary additional statutory powers to maintain the state's registry of notaries.

 The Indiana Securities Division is placed under the leadership of the secretary.
 The division is statutory and is responsible for enforcing regulations on the purchase, sale, and trade of all security investments in the state.
 The division is responsible for granting operating licenses to collection agencies who wish to collect debts within the state.
-The division investigates violations of the state securities laws, can levy fines on law violators, and can request the Indiana Attorney General pursue criminal charges.
+The division investigates violations of the state securities laws, can levy fines on law violators, and can request the Indiana attorney general pursue criminal charges.
 As of 2007, the division regulated over 1,000 trading firms and their nearly 40,000 agents.

 The secretary also heads the statutory Division of Business Services.
 The division is responsible for maintaining the records of all corporations operating within Indiana, which in 2007 amounted to over 250,000 active and inactive corporations.
 Non-profit businesses, limited liability companies, and limited liability partnerships also are required to register with the division.
 The division also approves trademarks and service marks for state companies.
 The division also maintains Indiana's Uniform Commercial Code which documents the assets and finances of businesses that fall under jurisdiction of the code.
 In 2007, approximately one million records were kept in accordance with the code.

 Duties

-The Office of Secretary of State is one of five constitutional officers originally designated in Indiana's State Constitution of 1816.
+The secretary of state is one of five constitutional officers originally designated in Indiana's State Constitution of 1816.
 Sixty-one Hoosiers have served as the third highest-ranking official in state government.

 Early duties of the office included the maintenance of state records and preservation of the state seal.
-But as state government expanded, so did the responsibilities of the Secretary of State.
+But as state government expanded, so did the responsibilities of the secretary of state.
 Present responsibilities include chartering of new business, regulation of the securities industry, administering regulations relating to the registration of motorized vehicle dealers, and oversight of state elections.